dawitalemu4/gURL/README.md

 ## Startup Shortcuts

-Check out my [startup script](https://github.com/dawitalemu4/gokey-cURL/blob/main/startup.sh) to easily start up gokey-cURL locally from a shortcut on your taskbar, or this [startup script](https://github.com/dawitalemu4/gokey-cURL/tree/main/.docker-setup/startup.sh) if you are using docker.
+Check out my [startup script](https://github.com/dawitalemu4/gURL/blob/main/startup.sh) to easily start up gURL locally from a shortcut on your taskbar, or this [startup script](https://github.com/dawitalemu4/gURL/tree/main/.docker-setup/startup.sh) if you are using docker.

 Visit [gokey.github.io/shortcuts](https://gokey.github.io/shortcuts) for demo videos and tutorials on how to make your own shortcut.